-Pursuant to the Indenture, the Series 2019 Bonds and the Outstanding Bonds are secured by amounts on deposit in the Parity Common Reserve Account of the Bond Subfund, including the investments, if any, thereof, which amounts are pledged to the Trustee as additional security for the payment of the principal of, and interest on, and premium, if any, on such Bonds.
-AMP may elect to secure additional Parity Obligations with amounts held in the Parity Common Reserve Account (the Series 2019 Bonds, the Outstanding Bonds and any other Parity Obligations having the benefit of the Parity Common Reserve Account, collectively, "PCRA-Secured Parity Obligations").
+Pursuant to the Indenture, the Series 2021A Bonds and the Outstanding Bonds are secured by amounts on deposit in the Parity Common Reserve Account of the Bond Subfund, including the investments, if any, thereof, which amounts are pledged to the Trustee as additional security for the payment of the principal of, and interest on, and premium, if any, on such Bonds.
+AMP may elect to secure additional Parity Obligations with amounts held in the Parity Common Reserve Account (the Series 2021A Bonds, the Outstanding Bonds and any other Parity Obligations having the benefit of the Parity Common Reserve Account, collectively, "PCRA-Secured Parity Obligations").

 Under the Indenture, AMP is required to deposit and maintain an amount equal to the Parity Common Reserve Requirement in the Parity Common Reserve Account.
-The Parity Common Reserve Requirement is defined in the Indenture, as of any date of calculation, as an amount in respect of the outstanding PCRA-Secured Parity Obligations, including the Series 2019 Bonds and the Outstanding Bonds, equal to the least of (i) the maximum Debt Service Requirements for such Parity Obligations in any Fiscal Year ("MADS"), (ii) 125% of the average annual Debt Service Requirements for such outstanding Parity Obligations, and (iii) 10% of the original principal amount of such Parity Obligations, provided that if a Series of such Tax Exempt Parity Obligations has more than a de minimis amount of original issue discount or original issue premium, as described in Treasury Regulation Section 1-148-1(b), the issue price of such Parity Obligations is substituted for the principal amount of such Parity Obligations.
-Amounts held in the Parity Common Reserve Account are to be applied to make payment of the principal of, sinking fund redemption price of, or interest on, PCRA-Secured Parity Obligations, including the Series 2019 Bonds, in the event that amounts on deposit in the Bond Subfund are not sufficient therefor.
+The Parity Common Reserve Requirement is defined in the Indenture, as of any date of calculation, as an amount in respect of the outstanding PCRA-Secured Parity Obligations, including the Series 2021A Bonds and the Outstanding Bonds, equal to the least of (i) the maximum Debt Service Requirements for such Parity Obligations in any Fiscal Year ("MADS"), (ii) 125% of the average annual Debt Service Requirements for such outstanding Parity Obligations, and (iii) 10% of the original principal amount of such Parity Obligations, provided that if a Series of such Tax Exempt Parity Obligations has more than a de minimis amount of original issue discount or original issue premium, as described in Treasury Regulation Section 1-148-1(b), the issue price of such Parity Obligations is substituted for the principal amount of such Parity Obligations.
+Amounts held in the Parity Common Reserve Account are to be applied to make payment of the principal of, sinking fund redemption price of, or interest on, PCRA-Secured Parity Obligations, including the Series 2021A Bonds, in the event that amounts on deposit in the Bond Subfund are not sufficient therefor.

-As of the date of issuance of the Series 2019 Bonds, the Parity Common Reserve Requirement will be approximately \$109,349,052.
-Amounts currently credited the Parity Common Reserve Requirement is expected to be in excess of the Parity Common Reserve Requirement and such excess will be released from the Parity Common Reserve Account and deposited to the credit of the Escrow Funds.
-See Appendix D - "Summary of Certain Provisions of the Indenture" for a description of the Parity Common Reserve Account and the Parity Common Reserve Account Requirement.
+As of the date hereof, the Parity Common Reserve Requirement is calculated to be approximately \$109,349,051.
+As of the date of issuance of the Series 2021A Bonds, the Parity Common Reserve

+Requirement is expected to remain \$109,349,051, which is equal to coincidental maximum annual debt service for the Series 2021A Bonds and the Outstanding Bonds.
+Consequently, in connection with the issuance of the Series 2021A Bonds, AMP anticipates that no deposit to the credit of the Parity Common Reserve Account will be required.
+See APPENDIX D - "Summary of Certain Provisions of the Indenture" for a description of the Parity Common Reserve Account and the Parity Common Reserve Account Requirement.

 Parity Obligations, including Bonds, may be secured by the Parity Common Reserve Account, by a Special Reserve Account or may have no debt service reserve.
-If AMP undertakes to issue additional PCRA-Secured Parity Obligations, AMP may do so only if the amount to the credit of the Parity

-Common Reserve Account immediately following their issuance shall be at least equal to the Parity Common Reserve Account Requirement.
+If AMP undertakes to issue additional PCRA-Secured Parity Obligations, AMP may do so only if the amount to the credit of the Parity Common Reserve Account immediately following their issuance shall be at least equal to the Parity Common Reserve Account Requirement.